Shriya-sr/Online-auction-engine/PERFORMANCE_EVALUATION.md

 ## Conclusion
 The system meets mini-project performance expectations for secure multi-client auction behavior on localhost and remains stable under normal, concurrent, tie-heavy, and invalid-input workloads.
 Performance degrades predictably with contention, but no failure mode was observed in these scenarios.
 Further improvements can be achieved by optimizing broadcast paths, reducing lock scope where safe, and using lightweight load clients for higher-scale benchmarking.

+Note: The above values are from the single localhost run captured in the latest `RAW_RESULTS_JSON` output.
+For final report rigor, repeat each scenario three times and report mean and standard deviation.